InfinitePain/Dotfiles/README.md

 # Dotfiles

 This is a collection of my dotfiles and a playbook to install them.
 Every configuration has its own role and can be installed individually.
+After running the playbook, you probably need to reboot your system to apply all changes.

 ```sh
 ansible-playbook main.yml --ask-become-pass